DNA Testing, Adoptees And Birth Parents

 What’s The Solution?

-- Pass Senate Bill 113, which would restore access to original birth certificates for pre-Oct.
+- Pass House Bill 6105, which would restore access to original birth certificates for pre-Oct.
 1, 1983 adult adoptees (age 36 and up), so birth parent identity is provided only to the adoptee and not to the birth parent’s biological relatives or others.

 - Facilitates private, direct communication between adult adoptees and their birth parents.